dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

   * The block structure and the interface for fetching blocks.
   * Pre-signed transactions.

-The standard defines the `icrc7_supported_standards` endpoint to accommodate these and other future extensions.
+The standard uses the `icrc61_supported_standards` endpoint to accommodate these and other future extensions.
-This endpoint returns names of all specifications (e.g., `"ICRC-42"` or `"DIP-20"`) implemented by the ledger as well as URLs.
+This endpoint returns names of all specifications (e.g., `"ICRC-3"` or `"ICRC-61"`) implemented by the ledger as well as URLs.

 ## Transaction Deduplication